LabeliaLabs/distributed-learning-contributivity/mplc/doc/documentation.md

 ### Experiment's parameters
 Few parameters can be set:
     - `experiment_name`: String, default `'experiment'`.
 Name of the experiment, will be used for the save path.
 The full experiment name will be followed by creation date/time, and by a hash if the experiment name already exists.
-    - `nb_repeat`: int, Number of repetition for the experiment, in which each scenario will be run
+    - `nb_repeats`: int, Number of repetition for the experiment, in which each scenario will be run
     - `scenario_list`: list of scenarios to be run during the experiment.
 Scenario can also be added via the `.add_scenario()` method
     -  `is_save`: boolean.
 If set to True, the experiment will be save on disk.